Evidence Based

 The combined presentation of ADHD may thus have a detrimental effect on day-to-day functioning.

-Some of the challenges associated with combined ADHD include trouble focusing, which can show up as subpar performance at work and in school.
-Job hopping, disciplinary hearings, and failure to advance up the corporate ladder could result.
+Book an appointmentSome of the challenges associated with combined ADHD include trouble focusing, which can show up as subpar performance at work and in school.
+Job hopping, disciplinary hearings, and failure to advance up the corporate ladder could be the outcome.
 Ignoring daily necessities can lead to clutter in the home, poor diets and personal hygiene, and a low credit score.

 Individuals with the mixed subtype of ADHD are typically criticized and struggle to “fit in.”
 Their poor emotional regulation and hyperactive-impulsive characteristics, which are viewed as socially inappropriate, are typically the cause of this.
 Other repercussions could include having several sexual partners, engaging in risky behaviors like substance addiction, and having bad interpersonal interactions.